gigafluent/gigafluent.github.io/_pages/terms.md

 <br>

 ## IV.
 General Terms
 The App is developed for entertainment purposes.
-The App generates captions for user-provided images using Artificial Intelligence models and technologies.
-See the full features list on the App’s page in the App Store.
+The App offers tools based on Artificial Intelligence models and technologies that allow you to scan text using the device camera and proofread that text using an AI service.
+See the full performance list on the App’s page in the App Store.

 <br>

 ## V. Privacy Policy
 Your privacy is very important to us.
 Accordingly, we have developed the Privacy Policy in order for you to understand how we process, use and store information including personal data.
 Access to the App and use of the Services are subject to the Privacy Policy.
 By accessing the App and by continuing to use the Services, you are deemed to have accepted the Privacy Policy, and in particular, you are deemed to have acknowledged the ways we process your information as well as appropriate legal grounds for processing described in the Privacy Policy.
 We reserve the right to amend the Privacy Policy from time to time.
 If you disagree with any part of the Privacy Policy, you must immediately stop using the App and Services.
-Please read our Privacy Policy carefully [CLICK HERE](https://gigafluent.github.io/jestgenie/privacypolicy/).
+Please read our Privacy Policy carefully [CLICK HERE](/privacy-policy/).

 <br>